thilakar/ReactApp/README.md

 "npm start"

-localhost will be create like "http://localhost:8080/". copy the url and paste it in browser.
+localhost will be create like "http://localhost:8080/" and autolaunch then hello world will display in the browser.